 Figure 4 summarizes the clock distribution scheme discussed above assuming a reference frequency of 100MHz.
 The clock buffer and distributor of Figure 4 has a very important role in this system as it receives a single-ended sine wave from the OCXO or TCXO device, and delivers two differential LVPECL signals suitable for routing to the ADC and the PLL.
 It should do so while adding a minimum amount of jitter to the distributed clock.
 The LTC6957-1 is a low additive jitter dual LVPECL output clock buffer that suits this application and meets all the requirements set forth in the discussion above.
 Other output formats can be achieved by employing different versions of the LTC6957.
 The LTC6957-2 has LVDS outputs and the LTC6957-3 and LTC6957-4 offer CMOS outputs.

 As already discussed, jitter is one of the main limiting factors for increasing the IF.
-To find out what type of a performance can be achieved using a common ADC along with the LTC6957-1 as the clock distributor, two Linear Technology demonstration circuits are modified and hooked up as shown in Figure 5.
+To find out what type of a performance can be achieved using a common ADC along with the LTC6957-1 as the clock distributor, two Analog Devices demonstration circuits are modified and hooked up as shown in Figure 5.

 The LTC2153-14 is a 310Msps, 14-bit ADC that is well-specified for high analog input frequencies, making it suitable as the IF sampling ADC in this application.
 Its demonstration circuit, the DC1565A-G, is modified as shown in Figure 5.

 The demonstration circuit, DC1765A-A, featuring the LTC6957-1, is used to buffer the sine wave output of a 100MHz OCXO.
 One of the DC1765A-A differential LVPECL output pairs is connected to the differential encode clock input of the DC1565A-G. The second pair could be used as the reference input of the LO generating PLL shown in Figure 1.